Sujeet2898/Important-Data-Structures-Algorithms/README.md

 24. Flattening a linked list
 25. Clone a linked list with next and random pointer
 26. Subtract two numbers represented as linked lists
+27. Josephus Circle implementation using STL list
+28. Find a triplet from three linked lists with sum equal to a given number
+29. Find pair for given sum in a sorted singly linked without extra space
+30. Select a Random Node from a Singly Linked List
+31. Find the first non-repeating character from a stream of characters

 ------------------------------------------
 6. Stacks & Queues